vicky92727/Billie/readme.md

-# Laravel/Lumen Docker Scaffold
+# Billie Project

 ### **Description**

-This will create a dockerized stack for a Laravel/Lumen application, consisted of the following containers:
+This will create a dockerized stack for a Laravel application, consisted of the following containers:
 -  **app**, your PHP application container

         Nginx, PHP7.4 PHP7.4-fpm, Composer, NPM, Node.js v10.x